infinum/Android-Prince-of-Versions/README.md

 ### Default parser and JSON file

-If you are using a default parser, version in JSON file has to follow [Semantic Versioning](http://semver.org/) and the file has to look like this:
+If you are using a default parser, version in your application and the JSON file has to follow [Semantic Versioning](http://semver.org/).JSON file has to look like this:

 ```json
 {